Currently practicing social distancing in Budapest, Hungary.

 Our Mission Statement

-We discussed ways to lighten our workload including hiring a lawn service and a pool service, we scheduled outing days, and we considered downsizing now that our children were grown up.
+We discussed ways to lighten our workload including hiring a lawn service and a pool service, we scheduled outing days, and we considered downsizing now that our children were grown.
 Our soul-searching resulted in this mission statement:

 Vision: Live of life of adventure, enrichment, and discovery